-The transitions policy is created in recognition that multiple studies have shown that transitions of care create the most risk or medical errors (ACGME teleconference July 14, 2010.)
+The transitions policy was created in recognition that multiple studies have shown that transitions of care create the most risk or medical errors.
 In addition to the below specific policies, promotion of patient safety is further ensured by:

-- 1. Provision of complete and accurate rotational schedules in New Innovations - 2.
+- 1. Provision of rotational schedules in New Innovations - 2.
 Presence of a backup call schedule for those cases where a resident is unable to complete their duties. - 3.
 The ability of any residents to be able to freely and without fear of retribution report their inability to carry out their clinical responsibilities due to fatigue or other causes.